 The one notable section of trail that does not have potable water is between Parson’s Landing and Two Harbors.
-You will either need to carry enough water to last you through the whole section, or pay to have water cached at Parsons Landing Campground (if you are staying there).
-The cost is $20 and includes 2.5 gallons of water as well as a bundle of wood and fire starter.
+You will either need to carry enough water to last you through the whole section or pay to have water cached at Parsons Landing Campground (if you are staying there).
+The cost is $20 and includes 2.5 gallons of water as well as a bundle of wood and a fire starter.
 This is in addition to your campsite reservation.
 You’ll need to buy the key to the locker at the Two Harbors Visitor Center when you check in to pick up your camping permit.

 Animals: The two animals you’ll want to watch out for on the TCT are buffalo and rattlesnakes.
 You can read up on rattlesnake safety here.
 The Catalina Island Conservancy has a great buffalo safety sheet that can be found here.